Platform of the Libertarian Party of New Hampshire

 Since governments, when instituted, must not violate individual rights, we oppose all interference by government in the areas of voluntary and contractual relations among individuals.
 People should not be forced to sacrifice their lives and property for the benefit of others.
 They should be left free by government to deal with one another as free traders; and the resultant economic system, the only one compatible with the protection of individual rights, is the free market.

 I. The Individual

-We believe that every human is born with certain inalienable rights to life, liberty, property, and the pursuit of happiness, and that no governmental entity, individual, or corporation may violate or void these rights.
-We believe that individual rights are civil rights, regardless of age, sex, gender, orientation, race, nationality, creed, or religion.
-We will consistently fight to protect your civil rights in New Hampshire.
+We believe that every human is born with certain unalienable rights to life, liberty, property, and the pursuit of happiness; and that no individual, group, or government may violate or void these rights.
+We believe that all people are endowed with such inherent, natural rights regardless of age, sex, gender, orientation, race, nationality, creed, or religion.

 Just as it is true that the only economic situation consistent with individual rights is the free market, so is it also true that life, liberty and happiness cannot prosper under continuous state surveillance.
-We oppose the use by the state of people or technology to monitor, account for, and keep Granite Staters under surveillance, especially where there is no evidence of criminal behavior, and thereby restrict the normal interaction of peoples.
-We oppose passive, yet compulsory, surveillance legislation, such as laws that require individuals and businesses to report legal activities without evidence of criminal acts.
+We oppose the use by the state of people or technology to monitor, account for, and keep Granite Staters under surveillance, especially where there is no evidence of criminal behavior, and thereby restrict the normal interaction of people.
+We oppose passive surveillance legislation, such as laws that require individuals and businesses to report legal activities without evidence of criminal acts.

 II.
 The Market

 The ownership of property is essential to the function of the market.
 We hold that rights to property are integral to the individual.
 We recognize that owners of real property have the full and exclusive right to control, use, improve, dispose of, or in any manner enjoy it without interference, until and unless their exercise infringes the rights of others.
 We firmly reject the practices of eminent domain and asset forfeiture for either private or public purposes.